abrasive/shairport/CYGWIN.md

  * `flex` for compiling `libconfig`
  * `bison` for compiling `libconfig`

-* Download, compile, configure and install `libconfig`.
+* Download, configure, compile and install `libconfig`.

 For this, if your home directory name has a space in it, which happens by default with Cygwin, you should temporarily rename it to a single word, e.g. `Mike Brady` -> `mike`.
 This is to allow the `make install` script to work properly.